The Bankrate promise

 - Chase Freedom Flex: When you pay your cellphone bill with your card, receive coverage against damage or theft for up to $800 per claim and $1,000 in annual coverage; maximum of up to two claims per 12 months; a $50 deductible per claim applies

 The bottom line

 Credit cards are not just handy tools to use for shopping and maximizing rewards.
 When researching the best credit cards, take some time to also research the benefits that each card offers.
 While you may initially be attracted to a card because of its generous welcome bonus, it could also offer some great, lesser-known protections and perks.

-*All information about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®* and the Chase Freedom Unlimited® has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+*All information about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®, Chase Freedom Flex℠ and Chase Freedom Unlimited® has been collected independently by Bankrate and has not been reviewed or approved by the issuer.